federicobrogi/dino/README.md

 # dino
 **An R application for policy evaluation**

-Version 1.0 - embryonic. i just started working on it!
+Version 1.0 - embryonic.
+I just started working on it!

 dino is an R Shiny dashboard for policy evaluation studies.
 It allows the user to analyze a dataset and **make an ex-post impact assessment calculating Average Treatment Effects**.